2sweetheart2/vk-botting-java/README.md

-# vk_botting-java
+# vk-botting-java
-vk_botting-java is a basic package to build async VK chatbots
+vk-botting-java is a basic package to build async VK chatbots

 this library is not finished yet and may have some errors or may not fully implement all the features of the VK API.